 It is possible to edit text files on Artemis using text editors such as Nano, GEdit, Vim or Emacs.
 If you have logged into Artemis that can open graphical user interfaces (GUIs), then you can use gedit to edit text files.
 If your Artemis session doesn’t support GUIs, then the next simplest text editor is nano.
 If you find yourself editing text files frequently on Artemis and want to invest time to learn a more powerful text editor, then it is worth using either emacs or vim.

 Important information about the Artemis HPC service is sent via the Artemis Users mailing list.
 When you obtain an Artemis account, you are automatically subscribed to this mailing list using your official University email address.

 If you aren’t receiving emails from the Artemis users mailing list, it may be sent straight to your spam folder, or there may have been an issue subscribing you to the mailing list.
-If you believe you aren’t receiving emails from the mailing list, submit a High Performance Computing request via the ICT self-service portal.
-Select ICT Services -> Research -> High Performance Computing request after signing in and complete the form asking to be subscribed.
+If you believe you aren’t receiving emails from the mailing list, submit a High Performance Computing request via the ICT Service portal.
+Select Submit a request -> Request something else -> High Performance Computing request after signing in and ask to be subscribed.

 Information about the Artemis service is also posted on the Artemis HPC users Yammer group.
 Anyone with an @sydney.edu.au email address is welcome to follow and post to this group about anything of general interest to the Artemis HPC community.
-If you have specific support request, we recommend submitting a High Performance Computing request via the ICT self-service portal instead.
-Select ICT Services -> Research -> High Performance Computing request after signing in.
+If you have specific support request, we recommend submitting a High Performance Computing request via the ICT Service portal instead.
+Select Submit a request -> Request something else -> High Performance Computing request after signing in.